python-botogram/botogram/docs/api/utility.rst

 development.
 Feel free to use them when you need them.

+.. py:function:: botogram.usernames_in(message)

+   Returns a list of usernames contained in the message you provide.
+The function automatically excludes commands, email addresses and URLs.
+Remember that returned usernames aren't prefixed with a ``@``.

+   :param str message: The message which contains the usernames.
+   :return: The list of usernames contained in the message.
+   :rtype: list of str

 .. py:decorator:: botogram.pass_bot

    Provide as first argument of the function the instance of the bot which